-Some borrowers sometimes get angry and call Zidisha a "thief" because of the MLF Deposit Fee and/or because of the Membership Registration Fee (mentioned below), because they have not understood very well why these fees are charged (especially the MLF deposit fee).
-After reading this post, it should be obvious to everyone that Zidisha does *not* use that money for any salaries or anything like that, and that Zidisha charges it only in an effort to ensure, through the special reserve fund, that lenders would receive their money back into their lending accounts at least some of the money that otherwise would have been lost, so that they then would be able to *help borrowers* again in the future (to a greater degree than otherwise would be possible without that fund).
+Some borrowers sometimes get angry and call Zidisha a "thief" because of the MLF Deposit Fee and/or because of the Membership Registration Fee (mentioned below), because they have not understood very well why these fees are charged.
+After reading this post, it should be obvious to everyone that Zidisha does *not* use that money for any salaries or other basic operating costs, and that Zidisha charges it only in an effort to ensure, through the special reserve fund, that lenders would receive back into their lending accounts at least some of the money that otherwise would have been lost, so that they then would be able to *help borrowers* again in the future (to a greater degree than otherwise would be possible without that fund).

-The only other fee is a one-time, non-refundable Membership Registration Fee, which entitles the borrower to raise an unlimited number of Zidisha loans (one loan at a time), at 0% interest rate, for as long as the borrower's account is in good standing (i.e., the borrower has not violated any of Zidisha's terms and conditions).
-This fee used to be small and used to go toward operating costs, but now it may be larger and it no longer goes toward any operating costs.
+The one-time, non-refundable Membership Registration Fee entitles the borrower to raise an unlimited number of Zidisha loans (one loan at a time), at 0% interest rate, for as long as the borrower's account is in good standing (i.e., for as long as the borrower has not violated any of Zidisha's terms and conditions).
+This fee used to be smaller and used to go toward operating costs, but now it is larger and it no longer goes toward any operating costs.
 It, too, now goes into the special reserve fund to partially reimburse lenders for when some borrowers fail to repay, to help ensure that lenders could fully fund more loans for other borrowers in the future than otherwise would be the case.

-As mentioned above, Zidisha's role is to handle the *administration* of the loans, as well as all other administrative functions of the platform.
+As mentioned above, Zidisha's role is to handle the *administration* of the loans and to be the *liaison* between the lenders and the borrowers.

 Operating costs are kept low by Zidisha being organized as a non-profit organization, and by paying only the Director and the CTO each a small salary (with no bonuses).
 All others who work on Zidisha's Administrative Staff currently work here as volunteers.
-Most work very part-time hours (most work here about 10-15 hours per week), and most do not work here every day (most typically work only one to three hours per day on the days that they work here).
+Most work very part-time hours (most work here about 10 hours per week), and most do not work here every day (most typically work only one to three hours per day on the days that they work here).
 So, this is one of the reasons there sometimes are delays in approving loan proposals for Browse Projects, disbursing loans, crediting payments/repayments (which always are credited effective the date borrowers send in money via the money-transfer partner, not the date that the Zidisha staff posts the information on the Zidisha website; so, any temporary negative effect to the on-time payment/repayment rate automatically gets corrected as soon as the payment/repayment is posted), disbursing refunds of the MLF deposit, replying to emails (about log-in problems, or about how to join Zidisha), replying to Support Tickets (about all other borrower issues), reporting technical problems to the Technical Team (some that we notice ourselves, others that lenders and/or borrowers report to us) and following up with lenders (via email) and borrowers (via Support Ticket) after we've heard back from one of the two members of the Technical Team), moderating comments from Volunteer Mentors, reviewing "mentee" feedback, and various other administrative tasks.

 All of the administrative work that gets done on Zidisha's platform depends on the availability of the individual members of the various small teams on Zidisha's staff.
 Teams are organized according to borrower country, and most staff members work on more than one team.
 It is rare, though, that any staff member works on every team.

-Keep in mind, too, that in addition to the Zidisha platform, the money-transfer partners' platforms (e.g., Ecobank in Burkina Faso and Senegal; LajanCash in Haiti; M-Pesa in Kenya; MTN in Ghana and Zambia; etc.) experience technical issues--(and sometimes even at the same time)--which the engineers for each respective platform have to investigate and resolve.
-These also cause delays.
+Keep in mind, too, that in addition to the Zidisha platform, the money-transfer partners' platforms (e.g., LajanCash in Haiti; M-Pesa in Kenya; MTN in Ghana and Zambia; etc.) experience technical issues--(and sometimes even at the same time)--which the engineers for each respective platform have to investigate and resolve.
+These also can cause delays.

 Although it sometimes happens that loans become fully funded quickly and sometimes are able to be disbursed quickly, too, that cannot be guaranteed.

-Zidisha is never recommended for time-sensitive emergency loans: www.zidisha.org/faq#faq-70
+and is never recommended for time-sensitive emergency loans:

 I hope this helps you better understand how Zidisha currently works.